Call Us

 Meet up with people in a similar situation

-“Grief accompanies loss, and needs the soft hands of compassion.
-Parents who are suddenly finding their homes ‘empty’ of children must be compassionate with themselves, and also look for compassion among friends and support groups, including chat groups, where they will find many like-minded people who understand the emotions.”
+“Grief accompanies loss, and needs compassion.
+Parents who are suddenly finding their homes ‘empty’ of children must be compassionate with themselves, and also look for compassion among friends and support groups, including chat groups, where they'll find many like-minded people who understand their emotions.”

 Build a new life routine

 “Keeping a structure and routine is also useful.
 Have a new ritual to the days and evenings.
-Yes, this is a time for anxiety, as the teenager – the adult child - is exploring a new life, but it is the parent’s job to find resilience with their own anxiety, and not put that upon the adult child’s shoulders.
-Allow yourself to miss your child, this is normal and very human.
-But also bring in the positives, and how you will use your time to focus on things you enjoy, as well as an opportunity to connect with your spouse or partner in a different way.”
+Yes, this is a time for anxiety, as the teenager – the adult child - is exploring a new life, but it's the parent’s job to find resilience with their own anxiety, and not put that upon the adult child’s shoulders.
+Allow yourself to miss your child; this is normal and very human.
+But also bring in the positives, and how you'll use your time to focus on things you enjoy, as well as an opportunity to connect with your spouse or partner in a different way.”

 Make use of the extra time